www.MartinDavenport.com

 - Snow is merely a figment of people's imaginations.

-- When approached by a dead person, it is polite to tell them that they
+- When approached by a dead person, it is polite to tell them that they are dead.

 - Avoid Martinique at all costs.